What Happens When You Are Stressed? | Nature Creation Blog

 Stress is what you feel when you have to handle more than you are used to.
+So what happens when you are stressed?
 When you are stressed, your body responds as though you are in danger.
 It makes hormones that speed-up your heart, make you breathe faster, and give you a blowout of energy.
 That is called the fight-or-flight stress response.

 Some stress is normal and even useful.
 Stress can help if you need to work hard or react quickly.
 For example, it can help you win a race or finish an important job on time.
 But if stress happens too often or lasts too long, it can have negative effects.